-- ensuring that day to day provision is in place for the pupils they support - implementing agreed strategies and programmes, and advice from specialists. - record keeping - resources - maintaining specialist equipment - regular communication with class teacher and SENCO
+- implementing agreed strategies and programmes, and advice from specialists.

+- record keeping

+- resources

+- maintaining specialist equipment

+- regular communication with class teacher and SENCO

 The SENCO is responsible for:

 - the SEND policy and its implementation - co-ordinating support for children with SEND - updating the SEN register and maintaining individual pupil records - monitoring the quality of provision and impact of interventions - attending network meetings and updating staff - referrals to and liaison with outside agencies - line managing TAs with responsibility for SEND - liaising with and advising staff - maintaining regular liaison with parents/carers - co-ordinating annual reviews - supporting staff in identifying pupils with SEN. - mapping provision throughout the school - maintaining links and information sharing with receiving schools